When we got up this morning, I was pleasantly surprised by temps just

 |

-Continuing along on the BRT the trail now heads more in a southerly
+Continuing along the BRT now heads more in a southerly

-The trail weaves in and out of a few little side drainages, in the
+The trail weaves in and out of little side drainages, in the

-second is a pretty long tumbling cascade, with more water would look
+second is a pretty tumbling cascade, with more water would look

-a nice 12-15 foot waterfall just below the trail which could also use more
+a nice 12-15 foot waterfall just below the trail which could also in need of more

 water.